candycode/candycode.github.com/site/portfolio/index.md

 * I am waiting to find the time to publish a paper/article  _OR_
 * I need to make sure I can legally opensource the project under the proper license.

-I just added here stuff for which I could produce good-enough looking pictures, things like e.g. embedded noQSL databases and tools for automated data analysis of financial information are not shown :-)
+Most of the stuff on this page is here because I could produce good-enough looking pictures and/or is easy to describe in one paragrah; things like e.g. embedded noQSL databases and tools for automated parsing and analysis of financial information are not shown :-)

 Hover on the banners to add colors.